peter-maria-play-org/side_projects/README.md

 # `side_projects`

-This repository is a hodgepodge monorepo of small projects being undertaken by Peter Kaloyannis and Maria Fernanda Navarro Castillo.
+This repository is a hodgepodge monorepo of small projects being undertaken by Peter Kaloyannis and Maria Navarro.

 ## Getting Started

-This repository is built upon the pupular [UV](https://github.com/astral-sh/uv) python package manager.
+This repository is built upon the popular [UV](https://github.com/astral-sh/uv) python package manager.
 We also recommend running these projects within a linux environment (either WSL-2, VM, or native).
 For said environments, UV can be installed with the following